 Following the designs of Huff et al. (2015) and De Jong (2000), we similarly assessed switch costs using Vincentile analyses.
 Overall, local costs demonstrated a decrease across bins, particularly when switching was predictive, as indicated by quicker RTs in later bins.
 This finding, however, contrasts with Huff et al., 2015, who showed that local switch costs for younger adults increased across bins.
 This discrepancy, however, may have resulted from methodological differences between the two studies.
 First, Huff et al.’s switch block contained half as many total trials (60 trials) as we included in our switch blocks (120 trials each).
 Our inclusion of more trials within switch blocks may have changed the shape of bin patterns due to the additional number of trials per bin.
 Furthermore, the additional trials along with our inclusion of a second switch block may have led to potential fatigue effects.
 However, findings from De Jong (2000) suggest that although block length can influence switch-task performance, longer blocks should produce higher RTs and switch costs relative to short blocks.
 Instead, this discrepancy may have resulted from learning effects, as our inclusion of both additional trials within each block and an additional switch block may have caused participants to become more attuned to each task-set relative to the shorter blocks used by Huff et al. Second, we note that the sample used in the present study (89 participants) was considerably larger than the sample reported by Huff et al. (30 participants).
 As a result, our sample may have provided a more accurate representation of mean RTs across trial types as well as their associated switch costs.
+Finally, [M&S]

 Finally, to supplement Vincentile analyses, we also included an ex-Gaussian analysis of global and local switch costs.
 Analysis of the tau parameter, however, failed to produce the interactive pattern observed in the previous RT cost analyses.
 Instead, an increase to both cost types was observed for predictive versus random switching.
 Thus, while the present study largely suggests that predictive and random switching differentially affect each switch cost type, this pattern may be limited to less difficult trial types rather than those falling within the tail of the ex-Gaussian distribution.
 Thus, future research on task-switching effects should continue to make use of these distributional analyses when analyzing response latencies.